-Career Services (Troy Campus)
+Career Services (104 Eldridge Hall)

-Offers comprehensive career planning services to students and alumni through a variety of resources.
+Career Services offers comprehensive career planning services to students and alumni through a variety of resources.
 Career counseling is available to students who are seeking assistance in choosing a major or career.
 Job search assistance is offered to students and alumni who are seeking full-time employment upon graduation, as well as to students who are seeking part-time, volunteer, or internship opportunities.
-A career library, career assessments, an on-line résumé referral system, and career fairs are some of the services utilized to address students' career planning needs.
+Career assessments, an on-line résumé referral system, and career fairs are some of the services utilized to address students' career planning needs.